charlax/professional-programming/README.md

 ### Reading

-- [Papers we love](https://github.com/papers-we-love/papers-we-love): papers from the computer science community to read and discuss.
-Can be a good source of inspiration of solving your design problems.
-- [The morning paper](https://blog.acolyer.org/): one CS research paper explained every morning.
 - [The Complete Guide to Effective Reading](https://maartenvandoorn.nl/reading-guide/)
 - [The benefits of note-taking by hand](https://www.bbc.com/worklife/article/20200910-the-benefits-of-note-taking-by-hand)
 - [The Art of Reading More Effectively and Efficiently](https://aliabdaal.com/read-more-effectively/)